kennyfraser/wp-sync-test/_pages/automated-gui.md

     **Tip:** If you've run the `usermod` command in the previous step, you may have to log out and then back in to your installer host machine before starting Zookeeper.

+3. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the `dcos` directory on your bootstrap node.
+This file is used to create your customized DCOS build file.

+    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.

 # Step 2: Cluster Prerequisites

 Before installing DCOS you must prepare your cluster environment.